SuzanDewitz/autotraderss-react-frontend/README.md

 <br>

+#### User stories for the frontend can be found in a separate internal document [here](https://github.com/SuzanDewitz/autotraderss-react-frontend/blob/main/docs/USERSTORIES.md)
+####  Kanban board for the frontend can be found in a separate internal document [here](https://github.com/users/SuzanDewitz/projects/3/views/5)
+####  admin for the frontend can be found in a separate internal document [here](https://github.com/SuzanDewitz/autotraderss-react-frontend/blob/main/docs/img/admin.md)

 ## User Stories

 - The user stories are readily available in the GitHub repository, neatly grouped into Epics for enhanced organization.
 Each user